mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-03-24-runnning-webrick-on-port-80-on-mac-os-x.md

 - os x
 - mac
 ---
-Due to the security restrictions on OS X, you can&#8217;t run anything on port 80 without being the superuser.
-Although running script/server on your rails application with a sudo prefix won&#8217;t go down too well as your environmental variables (gem path, rails environment) won&#8217;t be set.
+Due to the security restrictions on OS X, you can't run anything on port 80 without being the superuser.
+Although running script/server on your rails application with a sudo prefix won't go down too well as your environmental variables (gem path, rails environment) won't be set.
 To get around this I usually create an alias in which I set my environmental varaibles for the sudo command like this: